Lakhnadon Christian Hospital

 About Lakhnadon Christian Hospital

 Missionaries from Scotland began a small clinic in Lakhnadon and started going to the remote villages in the area to provide medical services.
-There are 389 surrounding villages where daily needs go unmet and medical care is barely available.
+There were 389 surrounding villages where daily needs went unmet and medical care was barely available.
 Later this small clinic was then converted into a hospital where many patients came to the doctors with hope and trust.
 In 1974 Lakhnadon Christian Hospital became a part of EHA’s network.
 They now provide medical, obstetric, surgical, dental, and eye care.

 Through all these measures, Lakhnadon Christian Hospital and the Spandana Community Health and Development Project seek to meet the needs of the people around them in order to reach out with the love of God.